ChristopherVH/Capstone/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
+NimbusPlaylist is a web application inspired by Soundcloud built using Ruby on Rails and React.js.
 FresherNote allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your